theMHD-120/MicroLab-Spring2025/README.md

 - PDF [link](https://drive.google.com/file/d/1h39qJdieTZxHhsJIbT-3f0fFI58-0FQ8/view?usp=sharing)

 **Tests performed:**
-- Modifying (correcting) push-button functionality using < delay() > instruction & Two flags
+- Toggle the LED state & modifying (correcting) its functionality using < delay() > instruction & Two flags
-  - The best delay value is achieved through trial and error
+  - The best delay value is achieved through trial and error (due to the spring structure of the push-button, its value may vary)
-    - Due to the spring structure of the push-button, its value may vary
+  - Two flags for previous & current state of push-button
-  - Two flags for previous & current state of push button
+  - This method works for push-button with both types of resistors (pull-up and pull-down); you can check
 - A 3-bit counter that counts with each click on the push-button
   - Using previous push-button modifications (delay and flags)
 - Adjusting LED brightness using Pulse-Width-Modulation (PWM as a timer/counter mode)